PubNub LogoDocs

 channel_timetokensstd::stringYesComma-separated list of timetokens, to be used for their respective @p channel.
 Has to have the same number of elements as @p channel

 std::vector<std::string> const&YesA vector of timetokens, to be used for their respective @p channel.
-Has to have the same as as @p channel
+Has to have the same as @p channel

 std::vector<std::pair<std::string, std::string> > const&YesA vector of pairs: channel -> token, specifying both the channels to get message counts for and the token for each channel.